MD Technical Standards

 Behavioral and Social Attributes

 Candidates and students must possess the emotional health required to fully utilize all intellectual abilities, such as exercising good judgment, completing responsibilities promptly, and developing mature, sensitive, and effective relationships with patients and their family members, staff and colleagues.
 Students must be able to function effectively under stress, adapt to changing environments, display flexibility and adjust to the uncertainties inherent in inpatient care.
 All students must be able to work effectively as a member of a health care team.
-Additional attributes required for medical practitioners include compassion, integrity, effective interpersonal skills and motivation.
+Additional attributes required for medical practitioners include compassion, integrity, effective interpersonal skills and motivation, ethical behavior and professional conduct.

 Accommodation Request Process and Implementation

-When a request for accommodation is received, the McBurney Disability Resource Center reviews the request and the supporting documentation and, in consultation with the Technical Standards and Access to Accommodations Committee in the School of Medicine and Public Health, provides reasonable accommodations.
+When a request for accommodation is received, the McBurney Disability Resource Center reviews the request and the supporting documentation and, in consultation with the Technical Standards and Access to Accommodations Committee in the School of Medicine and Public Health, determines whether reasonable accommodations can be provided.
 It is within the scope of the Technical Standards and Access to Accommodations Committee to involve individuals who are knowledgeable and/or professional in reviewing, analyzing and assessing the implementation of the requested accommodations.

 Interactive Education